mgsrevolver/vinyl-trader/README.md

 4. Set up the Supabase database:

-   - Create a new Supabase project
+   - Import the SQL schema files into your Supabase project
-   - Go to the SQL Editor in the Supabase dashboard
+   - This includes tables for players, inventory, stores, products, boroughs, and market_inventory
-   - Run the SQL queries provided in `database-schema.sql` to create the necessary tables and initial data
+   - Includes custom PostgreSQL functions for price calculations

 5. Start the development server: